elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

     JSON looks ok

-Now let&#8217;s just copy the whole directory to a folder where your web Server (I was using *Apache* for other uses) can host the files:
+Now let's just copy the whole directory to a folder where your web Server (I was using *Apache* for other uses) can host the files:

     kerch:~>sudo rsync -avzP collectd-web/. /var/www/cw/.